imagej/imagej.github.io/_pages/develop/maven.md

 ====================

 -   We need something to take source code and package it into a useable format, *i.e.* jar files.
--   Maven organizes dependencies for us, declaring those dependencies… as opposed to manually tracking each individual piece-of-the-puzzle.
+-   Maven organizes dependencies for us, declaring those dependencies... as opposed to manually tracking each individual piece-of-the-puzzle.
 -   Maven is a central storage location for all developers, providing the same tools to many folks.
 -   Maven has an established concept of immutable release and development versioning – both of which are essential for reproducible science.